-Ines and IMAHelps subsequently organized medical missions to some of the poorest cities in Nicaragua (Central America) , with major medical missions to Somoto in 2010, Estelí in 2011, Jinotega in 2012, and Matagalpa in 2016.
-IMAHelps also organized major medical missions to China in Yushu in 2011 and the Nangqian County of Qinhai Province (on Tibetan plateau) in 2012 and Huinan in 2013.
-Vivek Vihar Colony -Mainpuri, India in 2013.
+Ines and IMAHelps subsequently organized medical missions to some of the poorest cities in Nicaragua (Central America), with major medical missions to Somoto in 2010, Estelí in 2011, Jinotega in 2012, and Matagalpa in 2016.
+IMAHelps also organized major medical missions to China in Yushu in 2011 and the Nangqian County of Qinhai Province (on Tibetan plateau) in 2012 and Huinan in 2013 as well as Vivek Vihar Colony-Mainpuri, India in 2013.
 Huacho, Perú (South America) in 2013 and to Zacatecoluca, El Salvador (Central America) in 2014 and 2015.

-Working in collaboration with the Nicaraguan community in Los Angeles through various nonprofit organizations such as the “Nicaraguan Relief Society,” which provided fundraising support, IMAHelps organized small surgical missions Nicaragua (Central America) in Juigalpa in 2013 and to Jinotepe in 2014.
+Working in collaboration with the Nicaraguan community in Los Angeles through various nonprofit organizations such as the “Nicaraguan Relief Society,” which provided fundraising support, IMAHelps organized small surgical missions to Nicaragua (Central America), focusing on Juigalpa in 2013 and to Jinotepe in 2014.

-IMAHelps makes a local impact annually with IMAHelps volunteers joining the Clinicas de Salud del Pueblo, Inc., Coachella Valley Unified School District, Los Medicos Voladores and the Tzu Chi Foundation in Thermal, California helping the needy receive medical and dental care in the Coachella Valley (Riverside County, CA).
+IMAHelps also makes a local impact each year with IMAHelps volunteers joining the Clinicas de Salud del Pueblo, Inc., Coachella Valley Medical Volunteers, Coachella Valley Unified School District, Los Medicos Voladores and the Tzu Chi Foundation in their annual medical and dental missions to Thermal, Calif. in the Coachella Valley (Riverside County, Calif.).

-IMAHelps is seeking volunteers and support for it’s upcoming mission to Itaugua, Paraguay, July 19th to July 30th, 2017 where IMAHelps will be treating its 100.000th patient since its humble beginnings.
+IMAHelps is seeking volunteers and support for it’s upcoming mission to Itaugua, Paraguay, July 19th to July 30th, 2017 where IMAHelps expects to treat its 100,000th patient since its humble beginnings.

 The IMAHelps Difference